 Facilitating a fantastic campaign and resources, this Advance Care Planning Day initiative helps people learn how to make an advance care plan, start advance care planning with others, provides Advance Care Planning Workbooks, and has definitions to common terms used in advance care planning.
 They are also the creators of the widely appreciated Speak Up video.

 Cake is an interactive end-of-life planning website that helps people plan ahead for healthcare, legal, funeral, and legacy decisions.
 A checklist guides users to create and store important documents that express their final wishes.
-Users can share secure access to their end-of-life plan, which can be created with the Conversation Starter Kit, with anyone who has an email address.
+Users can share secure access to their end-of-life plan, which can be created with the Conversation Starter Guide, with anyone who has an email address.
 Cake’s mission is to empower everyone to receive end-of-life care that aligns with their values and wishes.
 Create a free Cake plan.

 Cake also hosts a free, comprehensive resource where visitors can download advance directives by US state.